 5. Update To The Latest Version Of IE – Updating to the latest version of IE will often cure the “Internet Explorer Has Stopped Working” error message as it is a new program with updated settings – and it is highly recommended anyway for better security and performance.

 To check which version you are using: Open IE and click on ‘Help’ and then click on ‘About Internet Explorer’ to display the version number.
 For XP the latest version is IE8 but for Vista and Windows 7 the latest version is IE9.

 If you are not using the latest version for your version of Windows then download and install it now – your computer will need to restart after the installation.
-IE8 for XP can be downloaded from Microsoft here, and IE9 for Vista and Windows 7 here.
+IE8 for XP can be downloaded from Microsoft here and IE9 for Vista here and IE11 for W7 here.

 6. Disable protected mode – This is for Vista and W7 only, it is NOT available for XP.

 Open IE and click on ‘Tools’ then click on ‘Internet Options’ (if you cannot open IE you can access Internet Options directly from the Control Panel).
 In the Internet Options window: click the Security tab and untick ‘Enable Protected Mode’ and click Apply then OK – now close and restart IE.

 7. Reset IE – If all else fails and you still can’t open IE or it keeps giving “Internet Explorer has stopped working” errors, you can reset IE back to it’s default (standard) settings.

 Open the Internet Options window, click the Advanced tab and then click the ‘Reset’ button – read the warning and click ‘Reset’ to proceed.

 If you had already tried all the previous steps without success, this should reset IE and get it working properly again – use it as a last resort because you will need to reconfigure IE again and either reinstall or re-enable any add-ons.